 - contact details for the people we deal with at the various companies (or licensors) that authorise PPCA to grant licences on their behalf.
 In some cases, we may also collect bank account details from individual licensors and other creditors who want us to make payments by direct deposit;

-- contact details, evidence of identity (eg. copy of a driver’s licence) and other information about the artists who register with us (including information about their recordings and the airplay or other uses of those recordings);
+- contact details, evidence of identity (eg. copy of a driver’s licence or passport) and other information about the artists who register with us (including information about their recordings and the airplay or other uses of those recordings);

-- contact details for the people we deal with at other organisations with which PPCA has business relationships, such as music retailers, industry or trade associations, media organisations and government authorities.
+- contact details for the people we deal with at other organisations with which PPCA has business relationships, such as music retailers, industry or trade associations, media organisations and government authorities; and

-We generally collect personal information directly from the individual.
-However, PPCA sometimes needs to collect personal information from a third party, for example:
+However, sometimes PPCA needs to collect personal information from a third party, for example: